ellmetha/django-machina/docs/release_notes/index.rst

-Here are listed the release notes for each version of *django-machina*.
+Here are listed the release notes for each version of django-machina.

 Django-machina 0.6
 ------------------